-Our Common Stock and Public Warrants are listed on the Nasdaq Stock Market LLC ("Nasdaq") under the symbols "TOI" and "TOIIW," respectively.
-On April 28, 2022, the closing price of our Common Stock was \$8.00 and the closing price for our Public Warrants was \$0.98.
+Our Common Stock is listed on the Nasdaq Stock Market LLC ("Nasdaq") under the symbol "TOI."
+On May 17, 2022, the closing price of our Common Stock was \$6.18.

 We will bear all costs, expenses and fees in connection with the registration of the shares of Common Stock.
 The Selling Securityholders will bear all commissions and discounts, if any, attributable to their sales of the shares of Common Stock.